 How To Make Black Bean Corn Avocado Salad

-2. Prepare the Salad: To a large bowl add black beans, corn, diced red bell pepper, diced avocado, and chopped cilantro.
-Add avocado last to prevent browning.
+2. Prep Salad: In a large bowl, combine black beans, corn, red pepper, and cilantro.
+Add avocado last to avoid browning.

 Quick Tip